 Fat Tire Biking

-In Fall 2016, we added a limited number of Fat Tire bikes to our rental fleet.
+We have added a limited number of Fat Tire bikes to our rental fleet.
 The 4″ wide tires are great for the terrain on our private trail system.
 Fat tire biking is a fun way to get outdoors and get in shape for the ski season!

 Fat Tire bike rentals are $20 half day and $30 full day (return time 5pm).
 Advance reservations are recommended.